SveltyCMS/SveltyCMS/README.md

 <h2 align="center">A powerful Headless CMS with sveltekit power</h2>

-<h3 align="center"><strong>It's fast, flexible and an easy to use modern content mangement system to provide a headless backend </strong></h3>
+<h3 align="center"><strong>It's fast, flexible and an easy to use modern content management system to provide a headless backend </strong></h3>

 This CMS provides a backend based on a modern sveltekit framework with a fast MongoDB for document database scalability and flexibility.

 New Collections can easily be implemented, due to full typescript support with already many support available widgets.

-All fields offer full translations, and customisation as well as access restiction handeled by Lucia auth.
+All fields offer full translations, and customization as well as access restriction handled by Lucia auth.

-The System langauge uses typesave-i18n with inlang for providing :gb: English, :de: German, :es: Spanish and :fr: French out of the box.
-It can easily be extended to suport further languages.
+The System language uses typesave-i18n with inlang for providing :gb: English, :de: German, :es: Spanish and :fr: French out of the box.
+It can easily be extended to support further languages.

-We used tailwindcss and a skeleton UI tookit, so the CMS can be quickly optimised.
+We used tailwindcss and a skeleton UI toolkit, so the CMS can be quickly optimized.

-Data is provided via yoga graphql, to build extremely fast frontends
+Data is provided via yoga graphql, to build extremely fast frontend

 ## :rocket: Setup